A lab group with a shared

 - I want to do the best science ........ but I also want to live well

-We are based in Sweden in the country’s second largest city, Gothenburg.
+Gothenburg is Sweden’s second largest city.
 Notwithstanding the long and cold winters, Sweden is one of the world’s most successful societies, boasting high levels of economic prosperity and quality of life.
 Gothenburg is situated on Sweden’s west coast and has a population just over a million people.
 The sea, the coast and beaches are a short tram ride from the centre, as are extensive forest nature reserves and leisure areas.

 The city and the University of Gothenburg offer a number of services and information to facilitate foreign researchers to move to the city and there are a number of activities to make new researchers feel at home.
 Additionally, the university may be able to offer accommodation to new, foreign researchers through its guest housing services.
 Our lab is located within Gothenburg’s botanic garden (photo credit Agnetagreen).